Real estate deal analysis has often meant spreadsheets, manual data entry, and hoping nothing slips through the cracks.

 Delinquency Agent: Tracks payments and anomalies to protect NOI.

-SurfaceAI acts as the connective tissue between your existing underwriting models and your raw data, feeding clean, verified information directly into your deal models.
+SurfaceAI connects your existing underwriting models to your raw data.
+It feeds clean, verified information directly into your deal models.

 Learn more about the platform in Real Estate AI →